Diocese of Görlitz: As part of the See of Breslau/Wrocław

 According to the Prussian Concordat of 1929 the prior exempt See of Breslau was elevated to the rank of archdiocese in 1930, then supervising the Eastern German Ecclesiastical Province comprising Breslau proper and as suffragans the new diocese of Berlin, formerly exempt Diocese of Ermland (Warmia) and the new Prelature of Schneidemühl (Piła).
 Cardinal Adolf Bertram (1859–1945), bishop since 1914 was elevated to archbishop.

 After World War II, in May 1945, the city of Breslau became again part of Poland under its historic Polish name Wrocław.
-On 21 June 1945 Bertram, while staying in the episcopal Jánský Vrch Castle in Czechoslovakian Javorník, appointed František Onderek (1888–1962) as vicar general for the Czechoslovak part of the archdiocese.
+On 21 June 1945 Bertram, while staying in the episcopal Jánský Vrch Castle in Czechoslovak Javorník, appointed František Onderek (1888–1962) as vicar general for the Czechoslovak part of the archdiocese.
 On 6 July 1945 Bertram died on Jánský Vrch Castle.
 On 16 July the archdiocesan cathedral chapter, still comprising nine members, elected the Polish-speaking Ferdinand Piontek as capitular vicar, whom the Gestapo had banned from Breslau in early February 1945.
 On his return to the town he was sworn in by the chapter on 23 July.
 On 12 August 1945 Cardinal August Hlond appeared and demanded Piontek to resign from his office for the archdiocesan territory east of the Oder-Neisse line, claiming to act on the authority of papal mandates, however, only applying to the pre-war territory of Poland.

 So Piontek – not knowing of the restricted mandate – resigned for the Polish-held parts of the archdiocese, but not for the remaining parts in Czechoslovakia and Allied-occupied Germany.
 On 15 August Hlond appointed three apostolic administrators for the Polish part of Wrocław archdiocese, with effect of 1 September.
-Capitular Vicar Piontek confirmed Onderek on 18 August 1945 als vicar general for the Czechoslovakian part of the archdiocese.
+Capitular Vicar Piontek confirmed Onderek on 18 August 1945 als vicar general for the Czechoslovak part of the archdiocese.
 Piontek was asked to help Karol Milik, the new administrator in Wrocław, and stayed.
 He could also take care of the Catholic clergy and laymen of German language, who were in the course of expulsion in accordance to the Potsdam Agreement by the Soviet-installed communist authorities.